hcslayer/Safiniea/README.md

 To update the global scope, do

-` def { binding name }  < binding value > `
+` def { binding name }  <binding value> `

+This is equivalent to defining a `const` or a `global`, and the binding will be accessible in any scope, provided that it isn't overridden by a local variable of the same name.

 To update the local scope (which, outside of a function, is also the top scope), do

-` = { binding name } < binding value > `
+` = { binding name } <binding value> `

-To check the value of a binding (at least in the console) you can just enter `< binding name >`, which returns whatever value or expression associated with the binding.
+To check the value of a binding (at least in the console) you can just enter `<binding name>`, which returns whatever value or expression associated with the binding.

 The difference between these two methods of defining a binding are more significant on the back end of things.
 If you're playing around in the REPL loop, I would recommend just using `def`, as it feels a bit more clear.
-If you want to write your own programs in the language, the definition becomes more important.
+If you want to write your own programs in the language, the delineation between `=` and `def` becomes more important.
 Defining a binding inside of a function using `=` will create a local variable scoped by that function.
 Definining a binding inside of a function with `def` is equivalent to defining a global constant inside of the function body, and the value will be accessible outside of the local scope.

 In either case, bindings persist for the duration of the program, and can be updated or modified at will.
 This also means that you can alter the standard library definitions, so be cautious about over-writing things unintentionally.